Kim Wilcox enters her 15th season at the helm of the UAB women's golf program in 2016-17.

 The Blazers added three top-3 tournament finishes and one individual medalist to their list of accomplishments in the 2011-12 season.

-Under Wilcox's guidance in 2011-12, Caitlin Watts turned in one of the best seasons by a UAB women's golfer in recent history.
+Under Wilcox's guidance in 2011-12, Caitlin Watts turned in one of the best seasons by a UAB women's golfer in history.
 Watts finished among the top 3 in three events and claimed medalist honors at the Belmont Invitational, marking the ninth tournament title for a Wilcox-coached player at UAB.

 As a team, the 2011-12 Blazers tied for second place at the CSU Wendy's Invitational to go along with a pair of third-place finishes at their own UAB Fall Beach Blast and the Belmont Invite.

-Though UAB came up short of a team title last season, Wilcox has led the Blazers to three of the six tournament crowns in program history while also overseeing a program in strong academic standing.
+Wilcox has led the Blazers to three of the six tournament crowns in program history while also overseeing a program in strong academic standing.

 In 2011, senior Carolyn Cochran became the first UAB women's golfer ever named to the Capital One Academic All-District Team.
 A two-time member of the C-USA All-Academic Team, Cochran was also selected in 2011 as the league's Scholar-Athlete of the Year for women's golf.

 Cochran was the second golfer under Wilcox to be named the league's top scholar-athlete.
 Brooke Mangan, the most accomplished player in school history, also won the award in 2004-05.